-Game of Thrones: Emilia Clarke defended Nathalie Emmanuel from co-star
+Game Of Thrones: Emilia Clarke defended Nathalie Emmanuel from co-star

 The actress joined the cast in season three, and became good friends with Clarke in real-life as they shared scenes often.

-However, Clarke was forced to comfort Emmanuel, who played Missandei, after the “incident” with a co-star.
+However, Clarke was forced to comfort Emmanuel, who played Missandei, after the “incident” with an extra.
 Speaking to Vogue, Emmanuel said: “[Emilia] and I always looked out for each other.
 If you’re the only girls on a male-dominated set, it bonds you in a certain way.”

 She added: “For example, in my first season, my costume was pretty revealing, and there was an incident with a supporting actor who made a comment about it on set – I mean, typical – and Emilia straightaway had my back.”